jeff-160/Pseudocode-Interpreter/README.md

 - Strict typing is enforced (ie. no implicit type casting)
 - `CHAR` and `STRING` use different quotes: `''` and `""` respectively
 - `STRING` and `ARRAY` are 1-indexed
+- Conditionals and loops are block-scoped
 - Arguments are passed into subroutines by value, not reference
+- `FUNCTION` returns the default value of its return type if no `RETURN` statement is reached